AetherWorks/jersey2-example/README.md

 Jersey 2 Example
 ===============

+*For a more detailed description of this example please look at my [blog post on the AetherWorks blog](http://blog.aetherworks.com/2014/02/rest-api-with-jersey/).*

 This repository contains a basic example of Jersey v2 in action, showing how to create a basic JSON REST API, and how to test it.

 The example i'm using is of an API representing a set, which allows strings to be added through two different API calls, and which allows them to be requested through another API call.